AliAzaz/PixabayGalleryApp/README.md

 ## Architecture

 - Using Modern Android Development practices.
-- Implemented MVVM-Clean Architecture using Usecase, Repository pattern for data, and Dagger for injection.
+- Implemented MVVM-Clean Architecture using Usecase, Repository pattern for data, and Hilt for injection.
 - MockK tests are available for several classes.